Teachers in Crisis Contexts (TiCC) Working Group

 The Peer Coaching Pack compliments the Training for Primary School Teachers in Crisis Contexts training pack.
 Peer Coaching is continuous professional development led by teachers for teachers.
 Peer Coaching provides this support through two main activities: 1) Teacher Learning Circles (TLCs) and 2) Classroom Observations.

-Teachers in Crisis Contexts: Promising Practices in Teacher Management, Professional Development, and Well-being
+The second edition of Teachers in Crisis Contexts: Promising Practices in Teacher Professional Development, Well-being, Management, and School Leadership is comprised of 2 compilations:

 - How do you support refugee teacher mental health when stigma stands in the way?